Keivan-sf/clrs-practices/insertion-sort/middleTracking/README.md

 To understand this, imagine our current sorted array is `[1 , 3 , 17 , 29 , 78]` and we are trying to push `2` into it.
 The middle number is `17` thus we are certain that our new element will take place somewhere in the left side of the sorted array (since `2 < 17`).
 So now we may perform inverse insertion-sort starting with the first element of our sorted array, a fully reversed approach.

-Notice that if were to perform the original insertion-sort here, we had to perform linear search on greater or equal amount of elements.
+Notice that if we were to perform the original insertion-sort here, we had to perform linear search on greater or equal amount of elements.

 And of course, if the element is to take place on the right side of the array, we'll simply use the original insertion-sort approach.